 You have the right to make representations about this decision to the governing body.
-If you wish to make representations please contact the Chair of Governors, Miss Grace Brown, c/o Manor High School as soon as possible.
+If you wish to make representations please contact Mr Shehzad Qureshi, Chair of Governors, c/o Manor High School as soon as possible.
 Whilst the governing body has no power to direct reinstatement, they must consider any representations you make and may place a copy of their findings on your child's school record.